Pastel on board

 Watching the sky, as the sun rises in the morning, creates such a peace within; it is a time filled with quiet and hope.
 This favorite time of the day is the inspiration for my pastel painting White Lace.

-White Lace, can be viewed at OA Gallery in downtown Kirkwood, Missouri.
+White Lace, Visit OA Gallery to view this painting in downtown Kirkwood, Missouri.

 To start, I loosely block in the shapes with pencil and powdered graphite.